Data Logger Suite: Logging and Monitoring

 I want to parse incoming data string into different variables and then have a dashboard with gauges, indicators, charts, etc.

 - Data Logger Suite: Logging and Monitoring Professional, Enterprise, or a trial version;

 It is assumed that:

-You've created a configuration (using the "Green Plus" button in the main window and configured communication parameters (baud rate, number of data bits, flow control etc) in the data logger and can receive any data without communication errors.
+You've created a configuration (using the "Green Plus" button in the main window and configured communication parameters (baud rate, the number of data bits, flow control, etc.) in the data logger and can receive any data without communication errors.